boundarydevices/linux/Documentation/userspace-api/media/v4l/buffer.rst

 	the format.
 Any subsequent call to the :ref:`VIDIOC_DQBUF <VIDIOC_QBUF>` ioctl will not block anymore, but return an ``EPIPE`` error code.
+    * .. _`V4L2-BUF-FLAG-HEADERS-ONLY`:

+      - ``V4L2_BUF_FLAG_HEADERS_ONLY``
+      - 0x00200000
+      - This flag may be set when the buffer only contains codec header, but does not contain any frame data.
+Usually the codec header is merged to the next idr frame, with the flag ``V4L2_BUF_FLAG_KEYFRAME``, but there is still some scenes that will split the header and queue it separately.
+This flag can set only when codec support V4L2_MPEG_VIDEO_HEADER_MODE_SEPARATE, and the header mode is set to V4L2_MPEG_VIDEO_HEADER_MODE_SEPARATE
     * .. _`V4L2-BUF-FLAG-REQUEST-FD`:

       - ``V4L2_BUF_FLAG_REQUEST_FD``